 The Wilmot Predoctoral Cancer Research Fellowship provides two years of support for Ph.D. or M.D./Ph.D. candidates under the mentorship of a Wilmot Cancer Institute member.
 The goal of the program is to enable emerging scientists to build an independent career in the investigation of the causes, diagnosis, treatment, prevention, or management of cancer or its side effects.

+Applications are due Feb.
+11, 2022.
+For more details and application instructions, download the RFA and application instructions.
 To learn more, contact Thom Fogg, Assistant Director for Research Administration, at Thomas_Fogg@urmc.rochester.edu.

 University of Rochester Clinical and Translational Science Institute Pilot Grants

 The UR CTSI provides a variety of pilot funding opportunities for innovative translational and clinical research, a Career Development K Award program for early-career faculty, and a Population Health Postdoctoral Fellowship program.